OfficeDev/Microsoft-Teams-Samples/samples/region-selection-bot/README.md

 Bot Framework v4 echo bot sample.

-This bot has been created using [Bot Framework](https://dev.botframework.com), for the domain or region selection for the app using Card Bot and Cards.
+This bot has been created using [Bot Framework](https://dev.botframework.com), for the region selection for the app's data center using Bot and Tab.

 ## Prerequisites